 Illinois and Wisconsin offer boating safety courses for young and adult boaters alike.
 Yet many of the boaters that purchase boats and take them out for the first time on the Chain of Lakes and other lakes in Lake County, Illinois take no advantage of the courses.
 Boats are not like cars.
 They do not have breaks and do not turn like a car.
 It is the lack of boater experience which accounts for about 80% of all boating fatalities which occurred on boats where the operator had not completed a boating safety education course.

 Nearly 70% of all boating accidents involve operator error.
 The #1 of these is operator inattention, careless/reckless operation, operator inexperience, operating at an unsafe speed, and no proper lookout.

 The “capsizing” of the boat and falls overboard accounted for a major portion of the fatalities.
 This is early 60% of all reported boating fatalities.
-Nine out of every 10 of the fatalities involve victims that drown.
+Nine out of every 10 fatalities involve victims that drown.
 Collision with another boat was the most reported type of accident.
-These boating accidents resulted in 1,500 injuries and accounted for nearly 9 million dollars property related damage.
+These boating accidents resulted in 1,500 injuries and accounted for nearly 9 million dollars in property-related damage.

 The smallest group to lose their lives in boating-related accidents is children under the age of 13.
 However, the largest group of boaters who died as a result of boating-related accidents was in the 40-49 age group category.